 Unsupervised Feature Transformations

 The most straightforward form of input-output composition is the class of unsupervised learned feature transformations.
 In this case is a dataset of samples from and is an unsupervised Machine Learning algorithm.
-In unsupervised feature tranformations the learning processes of and proceed sequentially: is trained on the output of , and this training does not begin until is fully trained.
-There are no assumptions on the structure of , and the dataset is a set of samples that we create from the trained version of and a dataset of samples .
+In unsupervised feature transformations the learning processes of and proceed sequentially: is trained on the output of , and this training does not begin until is fully trained.
+Once is fully trained we use it and to create the dataset of samples in that we use to train .

 Some examples of this include: